thumbmarkjs/thumbmarkjs/README.md

 </script>
 ```

-You can also call `ThumbMarkJS.getFingerprintData()` to get a full JSON object with all its components.
+You can also call `ThumbmarkJS.getFingerprintData()` to get a full JSON object with all its components.

 You can also get any previous version from the CDN by replacing `latest` with the version number.
 Currently the URL would be